All Episodes

 And there was a conservative media person they didn't recognize sitting across the aisle, heard their conversation.

-I mean, everything that we think about all these Democrats, these other Democrats were admitting among themselves that happened to be overheard by some conservative media blogger or some such thing who's been begun to report it.
+It happened to be overheard by some conservative media blogger or some such thing who's begun to report it.

-So this despite all these glaring weaknesses, the odds that she's not going to be the nominee are really slim.
+So despite all these glaring weaknesses, the odds that she's not going to be the nominee are really slim.

 And by the way, Obama hasn't helped either.

-You know, Obama in this 60 minutes interview.
+Obama in this 60 Minutes interview.

-And in the 60 minutes interview with Steve Croft talking about the email scandal, he said Hillary made a mistake.
+And in the 60 Minutes interview with Steve Croft talking about the email scandal, he said Hillary made a mistake.

 That totally undercuts Hillary's effort to blame it on somebody else.

-Well, she's going to have a tough time offloading this blame to uh to somebody else.
+When Obama comes out and says, Hillary made a mistake, well, she's going to have a tough time offloading this blame to somebody else.

-If uh Obama, who is still revered and respected personally, there is a bond of connection some people have with them.
+If Obama, who is still revered and respected personally, there is a bond of connection some people have now that's dwindling, but it's certainly far greater bond of support than Hillary has and has ever had.

-A quick phone call here is we and by the way, I mentioned earlier I might have to do caller clinic today, and there's any number of ways we could do a caller clinic.
+And by the way, I mentioned earlier I might have to do caller clinic today, and there's any number of ways we could do a caller clinic.

 And I could do a caller clinic without taking calls and just give a series of examples and instructions.